frereit/TensorflowHandwritingRecognition/Preprocessing the data.md

 ## Introduction

 #### What Will I Learn?
-In this tutorial we will download the [Speical Database 19](https://www.nist.gov/srd/nist-special-database-19), then sort the images and rename them.
-After that, we use OpenCV to read the images as a numpy array and scale them down to 32x32 and convert them to grayscale.
+In this tutorial we will download the [Special Database 19](https://www.nist.gov/srd/nist-special-database-19), then sort the images and rename them.
+After that, we use OpenCV to read the images as a numpy array and scale them down to 32x32 and convert them to greyscale.
 We then saved these arrays to disk.

 #### Requirements